-This rate addresses fire personnel, fire operations, planning, and capital improvements related to fire services, such as: prevention, awareness, and suppression.
-The rates for Fire Assessment are the result of the adopted 2021 Fire Protection Assessment Methodology providing for combining of Commercial/Institutional/Warehouse & Industrial
+The FY2024-2025 adopted fire assessment rates address fire personnel, fire operations, planning, and capital improvements related to fire services, such as: prevention, awareness, and suppression.
+The rates are the result of an adopted Fire Protection Assessment Methodology study conducted in 2021, as directed by the Town Council.